inspec/inspec/docs-chef-io/content/inspec/resources/x509_private_key.md

 Use the `x509_private_key` Chef InSpec audit resource to test the x509 private key.

 ## Availability

 ### Installation

-This resource is distributed along with Chef InSpec itself.
+The Chef InSpec distributes this resource.

 ## Syntax

-A `x509_private_key` Chef InSpec audit resource allows to test the x509 private key.
+An `x509_private_key` Chef InSpec audit resource allows you to test the x509 private key.

 ```ruby
     describe x509_private_key("/home/x509_private_key.pem", "key_password") do